sungeunbae/mapplot/README.md

  ![plot_items_Vendors](https://user-images.githubusercontent.com/466989/207482322-93412ae0-46db-4bd5-994a-11223cdb598f.png)

-Note that this CSV file is not standard IM csv, and has no `component` column.
+Note that this CSV file is not a standard IM csv, and has no `component` column.
 You can use `--no-component-column` option in this case.
+Specify a colormap that has wide spectrum of different colours (eg. hsv).
+Each unique categorical value dynamically gets assigned a color.
+To try out a different color map, see https://matplotlib.org/stable/tutorials/colors/colormaps.html

 ```
  python plot_items.py popular_phones.csv non_uniform_whole_nz_with_real_stations-hh400_v20p3_land.ll --title "Most Popular Phone Vendors" --no-component-column --colormap hsv --categorical --column Vendors